Bilingual Multicultural Education - TESOL, M.S.

 With the permission of the graduate adviser and the chairperson students may exercise the thesis option.
 Students earn 27 credits of coursework, including all core courses.
 They also receive six credits for completion of WLL 590 - Writing the Thesis Proposal and WLL 591 - Writing the Thesis.

 Special Applied Project — 36 credits

 With the permission of the graduate adviser and the chairperson students may exercise the special applied project option.
 This option allows students to apply their theoretical and methodological competencies to the creation of an instructional project or research project.
-Students earn 33 credits of coursework, including all core courses.
-They also receive three credits for the completion of WLL 592 - Special Project I and WLL 593 - Special Project II.
+Students earn 30 credits of coursework, including all core courses.
+They also receive six credits for the completion of WLL 592 - Special Project I and WLL 593 - Special Project II.